Open for Change:Stage Hamburg

 Our Diverse Programme

-On the main stage, audiences can look forward to inspiring keynotes, engaging panels and concise lightning talks addressing key questions surrounding the future of education and transformation.
+On the main stage, audiences were able to experience inspiring keynotes, engaging panels and concise lightning talks addressing key questions surrounding the future of education and transformation.

-• Becoming professional under pressure: What schools undergoing change require from teacher education, Monika Strausberg
+• Becoming professional under pressure: What schools undergoing change require from teacher education, Monika Stausberg

 • Transformation is more than adaptation: Future viability as an institutional responsibility, Dr Julia Borggräfe